GGCasual/Restaurant_Site/README.md

 # Restaurant_Site
-A fake restaurant wesite showcasing some of my HTML and CSS skills.
+A fake restaurant website showcasing some of my HTML and CSS skills.